 To enable security, open a command prompt or a shell on the Mascot server, and change to the mascot/bin directory.
-Mascot Server version 2.6 and later have their own local version of Perl so we have to run the command with the path to Perl first and then enable security.pl (or ./enable security.pl if Linux).
+Mascot Server has its own local version of Perl so we have to run the command with the path to Perl first and then enable\security.pl (or ./enable\security.pl if Linux).